natalieycyoung/cse15l-lab-reports/lab-report-4-week-8.md

 The results of the test on the other group's implementation:
 ![7-snippet2-iliao-fail](Images/7-snippet2-iliao-fail.png)

+### Discussion
+I think there is a less-than-ten-line code change that could make my program work for Snippet 2 and all related cases of nested parentheses, brackets, and escaped brackets.

 ## Snippet 3
 	[this title text is really long and takes up more than